learn-academy-2023-bravo/week-2-assessment-EddieCarrion/interview-questions.md

 1. What is the difference between a parameter and an argument?

-Your answer: The parameter is the place holder inside of the parenthesis.
-The argument is the actual content within the parameter
+Your answer: The parameter is the place holder and the argument is the actual value passed to the function.

-Researched answer: A parameter is a place holder variable that is defined inside the parenthesis of the function expression.
-Once it is defined in the parenthesis, it can be leveeraged anywhere in the function logic.
+Researched answer: The parameter is the place holder inside of the parenthesis.
+The argument is the actual content passed to the function

-An argument is the actual content passed to the function inside the parenthesis of the function invocation.
-The argument value must be a data type recongized by javascript.

 Resource: Syllabus notes